tagion/tagion/documents/architecture/TVM.md

 # TVM (Tagion Virtual Machine)

 The TVM is responsible for executing the instructions in the contract ensuring the contract is compliant with Consensus Rules producing outputs.
-It send new, non-consensus, contracts to the Consensus service.
+It send new, non-consensus, contracts to the Epoch Creator Service.

 Input: